-AQ-110PLV and AQ-110FLV are arc flash protection devices which can be applied to a variety of applications.
-Both can be used on their own as a stand-alone device, or they can be a part of a more complex arc protection system by using binary inputs and outputs to connect multiple AQ 100 series devices together.
+AQ-110PLV is an arc flash protection device which can be applied to a variety of applications.
+The device can be used on their its own as a stand-alone device, or as a part of a more complex arc protection system by using binary inputs and outputs to connect multiple AQ 100 series devices together.